 People with high levels of emotional intelligence find it easy to build relationships and forge strong bonds within their businesses.
 And since we often say “your network is your net worth”, this gives you a clear advantage.
 The key is to spend your time and energy wisely.
 And when it comes to networks, the quality of connections is much more important than the quantity.
 Remember this (and don’t overburden yourself).

-Communication isn't always what you say it is.
+Communication isn’t always what you say it is.
 In many cases, the way you go is just as important.
-And when you have high emotional intelligence, you learn how to say things in ways that make people move and take action.
+And when you have high emotional intelligence, you learn how to say things in ways that make people move and take action, Most Influential Entrepreneurs Of All Time.

-In his book AskGaryVee, entrepreneur Gary Vaynershak spends a lot of time discussing the importance of emotional intelligence.
+In his book AskGaryVee, entrepreneur Gary Vaynershak spends a lot of time discussing the importance of emotional intelligence, Successful Entrepreneurs.

 He asserts that having emotional intelligence is a secret power.
 Not every entrepreneur has high emotional intelligence, but those with this ability tend to be more successful.
 As you work to become a more experienced entrepreneur, founder, or business leader, proactively work to enhance your industry intelligence.
 It will greatly benefit you and those around you.